Are you highly sensitive?

 - Smile to yourself and to others.
 Why you are smiling does not matter.

-The main thing is that you protect yourself from overstimulation.
+The main thing is that highly sensitive people protect themselves from overstimulation.

 When you are under extreme stress you can always count on your safe places.
 I am talking about concrete places like your home, a beautiful garden, the church, the library, the beach, somewhere in the countryside or in the mountains.
 But also, about the intangible “safe places” like the precious people in your life: spouse, parent, brother or sister, close friends, spiritual guide or therapist.
 But there are even less tangible safe places like the love and compassion energy inside of you, inner words memories of good times, your deepest beliefs, and philosophy of life.
 Whatever happens, nothing and no one can take from you your love energy, your faith, your creative thinking, or your spiritual practice.